Women’s health

 --How effective is physiotherapy for women’s health conditions?

+Physiotherapy treatment is backed by high quality research to help a number of women’s health conditions.
 Physiotherapy for management of incontinence and prolapse is now the first line recommendation by the International Consultation on Incontinence.
 This means it is important to access physiotherapy services before medication or surgery.

 Many patients will be referred from their GP or midwife for physiotherapy.
 However, it’s important to have a thorough screening from your gynaecologist or GP to exclude any other medical causes of your symptoms.